OpenCyphal-Garage/libcyphal/docs/design/readme.md

     [[nodiscard]] virtual std::uint16_t getMTU() const noexcept = 0;

     /// If there are fewer hardware filters available than requested, the configuration will be coalesced as described
     /// in the Cyphal/CAN Specification.
-If there are zero filters requested, all incoming traffic will be rejected.
+If zero filters are requested, all incoming traffic will be rejected.
     /// While reconfiguration is in progress, incoming frames may be lost and/or unwanted frames may be received.
     /// The lifetime of the filter array may end upon return (no references retained).
     /// Returns true on success, false in case of a low-level error (e.g., IO error).